requiremind/requiremind.github.io/source/_posts/2013-05-19-linux-command-line-tips-become-a-master.md

 ### Do two things (or more) at once

+There is three main differents ways to accomplish that.

-Use a semicolon `;`
+1 - use a semicolon `;`

-    cd ~/prog/linux; nano article.txt

-It's really usefull in some case when you write scripts or when you have a GitHub repository.
-For example, you can do :

-    git clone git@github.com:requiremind/requiremind.github.io.git requiremind ; cd requiremind
+It will execute the command regardless of the result of the previous one.

+    ./doSomething.sh ; ./doSomethingElseNoMatterWhatHappened.sh

+2 - use a double ampersand `&&`

-To go further, if you want the second instruction to be executed only if the first exited with no errors, then you should use a `&&`
+If you want the second command to be executed only if the first exited with no errors.

-    ./testSomething.sh && echo "You can read me because no previous error happened"
+    git clone git@github.com:requiremind/requiremind.github.io.git requiremind && cd requiremind

+3 - use `||`

+It will execute the second command only if the first failed

+    ./testNuclearWeapon.sh || echo "Hum..
+Sorry.
+Everything is out of control.."

 ### Shortcuts